Help Make A Difference to the lives of Adolescence and Young Adults fighting Cancer

 Why ‘live, laugh, love’?
 Unbeknown to us, this was the motto by which Ari lived.
 It was only after Ari died and we went through her diary to arrange the memorial service, that we found this phrase all over in her diary.
 Looking back, she really did embrace this philosophy wholeheartedly, and always reminds us that together, we can make a difference.
 It’s amazing how these three simple words can hold such significance and promise for the thousands of young adults fighting cancer.

-The foundation is affiliated with the Red Cross Children’s Hospital, St Luke’s Hospice and Groote Schuur Hospital, and aspires to raise funds and provide support for families that are fighting against cancer or living with cancer.
+The foundation is affiliated with the Red Cross Children’s Hospital, St Luke’s Hospice and Groote Schuur Hospital, and raises funds for Youth Booths (more on this below) and to provide support for families that are fighting cancer or living with cancer.
 Many of these families have no financial support, medical aid or medical insurance schemes to cover the high expense of cancer treatment.